-Your recreation vehicle may be equipped with a 4 point automatic leveling system.
+Your recreation vehicle may be equipped with a 4-point automatic leveling system.
+Typically, this control panel is typically located in the stepwell of the motorhome or at the Command Center Panel inside the RV.

 The following is an overview of the system to be used as a quick reference.
-For detailed operating and safety instructions refer to the manufacturer's owner's manual.
+For detailed operating and safety instructions refer to the manufacturer's owner's manual located in your warranty packet.
 Depending on your model, the system may vary slightly from the following instructions.
 Familiarize yourself with the operating and safety instructions prior to using the leveling system.